RENEE MONTAGNE, HOST:

 FOLKENFLIK: You bet.

 MONTAGNE: That's NPR media correspondent David Folkenflik speaking to us from London, where James Murdoch is being questioned by members of parliament.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.